yasmeendev/hammad/docs/v2.0/dev_docs/Fundamentals/Indexed-Search/search/faceted-search.md

 This section is based on example of catalog entities, where the properties available for faceted search are configured at the **Store** level in Platform Manager.

-1. Open Stores → Select store → Click on the “Aggregation properties” widget → Pick catalog properties eligible for filtering in this Store:
+1. Open **Stores**, select an appropriate store, click the **Aggregation Properties** widget, and pick catalog properties eligible for filtering in this store:

 ![Configuring Faceted Search](media/03-configuring-faceted-search.png)

-There are two facet types (aggregation types) are supported for configure:
+There are two facet types (aggregation types) that are supported for configuration:

--   Attribute facet: Displays and enables using all or selected values of the selected property for facet filters e.g `color: Red(1), Blue(22)` etc.
+-   Attribute facet: Displays and enables using all or selected values of the selected property for facet filters, e.g `color: Red(1), Blue(22)`, etc.

 -   Range facet: Enables aggregating facet counts across ranges of values.
 This type is applicable to the date, time, datetime, number, and money type fields.